Stony Coral Tissue Loss Disease FAQ

-As of early 2019 most of the 330-mile Florida Reef Tract has been affected – approximately 109,700 acres from Martin County to the Lower Florida Keys.
-Stony Coral Tissue Loss Disease is impacting over half of the reef-building coral species.
-On some reefs 66-90% of the susceptible species (see list below) have been affected.
-Based on the area affected and the known density of corals across the habitats in this area, it is estimated that millions of reef-building (i.e. stony) coral colonies have been affected.
+Based on the area affected and the known density of corals across the habitats in this area, it is estimated that tens of millions of reef-building (i.e. stony) coral colonies have been killed.

 Colpophyllia natans (Boulder brain coral)